maulikdave-fh/security/README.md

 2. Use right security alogrithms with correct configurations

 ### Secure By Design
+1. Zero Trust - Validate every request, validate all data entering your system
-1. Principle of Least Privillege - allow access for minimal period needed
+2. Principle of Least Privillege - Clarity on roles and privilleges, allow access for minimal period needed
-2. Defence in Depth - Multiple inter-related security measures to secure the system - no single point of failure.
+3. Defence in Depth - Multiple inter-related security measures to secure the system - no single point of failure.
+Multiple levels of security: Transport, Network, Infrastructure; OS, Application.
 For example, ID&V, MFA, Firewalls, Malware detection, ACL, Access Scanning, Cryptography for securing data, Backup & recovery, etc.
-3. Fail safe - Murphy's law.
+4. Fail safe - Murphy's law.
 If something fails, it should fail in a secured position.
 For example; if firewall fails, instead of allowing traffic, it should deny all traffic - valid & invalid both.
-4. KISS - More complex the system, more difficult to secure
+5. KISS - More complex the system, more difficult to secure.
+Openness of design - easier to identify and fix security flaws, follow security standards
-5. SRP - Without SRP, one vulnerable service can make the entire system vulenrable.
+6. SRP - Without SRP, one vulnerable service can make the entire system vulenrable.
-6. Segmentation - Provides isolation.
+7. Segmentation - Provides isolation.
 Helps reduce the blast radius.
 E.g.; In cloud, zones can have exclusive power, cooling and network services.
-7. Minimize Attack Surface - Limit external interfaces, Limit Remote Access, Limit IPs, Limit No. of Components
+8. Minimize Attack Surface - Limit external interfaces, Limit Remote Access, Limit IPs, Limit No. of Components.
+Minimize entry points to the system - security filters
-8. Secure By Default - Reduce attack surface, Change default passwords, Change default admin ids
+9. Secure By Default - Reduce attack surface, Change default passwords, Change default admin ids

 ### API Security
 1. Minimize exposed APIs / services - helps reduce security exposure